Tuesday, April 22, 2008

 Vinegar in your morning cup of coffee

-When I was first learning to write essays, our teacher stressed the importance of grabbing your readers' attention early on in your work, like a compelling "lead" to a news story.
-Consider columnist Jessie Eisinger's recent piece in the latest edition of Portfolio magazine in which his very first sentence will punish the reader harboring any sense of financial security...
+When I was first learning to write essays, our teacher stressed the importance of grabbing your readers' attention early on, like a compelling "lead" to a news story.
+Consider columnist Jessie Eisinger's recent piece in the latest edition of Portfolio magazine in which his very first sentence will challenge the reader harboring any sense of financial security...

 "The worst Wall Street turmoil in a generation is going to wipe every other issue off the table for the next president."